dombrant/100-days-of-code/r1-log.md

 ### R1D50 (February 22nd, 2018)
 50 days!
 I'm halfway there!
 Today I made some progress on Brad Traversy's [AJAX Crash Course](https://youtu.be/82hnvUYY6QA).
 I finished the part using the GitHub API, which felt really cool even though it was very simple.
 The last part of the video is about working with a PHP file.
 I plan on watching the rest but I'm not sure if I'm going to code along to it.

+### R1D51 (February 23rd, 2018)
+Today I listened to [episode 30](http://frontendhappyhour.com/episodes/static-site-generators-and-dynamic-drink-drinkers/) of the Front End Happy Hour podcast.
+It was really entertaining and informative.
+After listening I think I'm going to make a project to build a static site generator in Node.js in the near future.